 emma gannon

-In 2023, she published The Success Myth with Penguin which received positive reviews from the likes of Alain de Botton, Martha Beck and Seth Godin.
-In 2024, she published A Year of Nothing with independent publisher The Pound Project — which sold thousands of copies in a few weeks on sale and was reviewed in the press widely, from the BBC, Woman’s Hour, Guardian, ELLE and Australian TV.
+• Independent publishing: In 2024, she published A Year of Nothing with independent publisher The Pound Project — which sold thousands of copies within weeks of its release and was reviewed in the press widely, from the BBC, Woman’s Hour, Guardian, ELLE and Australian TV.
 In 2024, two personal highlights were: writing the foreword for Julia Cameron’s memoir Floor Sample and introducing Elizabeth Gilbert live on stage at The Barbican as part of her tour.

 — Elizabeth Gilbert, Eat Pray Love/Big Magic